jasonmamy/cordova-wheel-selector-plugin/README.md

 # Cordova wheel selector plugin
 Native wheel selector for Cordova (Android/iOS).

-Can use in Cordova or Ionic (v1) frameworks, calls native API's so no clunky javascript used.
+Can use in Cordova or Ionic (v1 or v2) frameworks, calls native API's so no clunky javascript used.
 Can send in as many *data sets* as needed, the UI will *grow* or *shrink* accordingly (see examples for info).

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->